HealthEquityEvidenceCentre/HEEC/data/workforce/README.md

     -   Telephonist
     -   Estates and Ancillary

-We present a practice-level annual time-series of GP workforce and deprivation data:
+We present a practice-level time-series of GP workforce and deprivation data.
+We aggregate monthly data by fiscal year (April-March):

 ``` r
 workforce <- data.frame()